 Produced and programmed by curators, moms and gallery owners Leslie Ferrin and Sienna Patti, ArtBerkshires is an initiative aimed at developing and marketing contemporary art works, programs and more related to the Berkshires.

 "The Berkshires are our theater for visual arts," Ferrin said.
-She owns and operates

 She and Ferrin believe that the region is a ripe platform for offering a contemporary visual arts repertoire of programs and events during the summer season, much like local performance venues do.
 On Friday, the summer programs come to an end with a Berkshire Museum exhibit tour and a dinner, while art works will be displayed at Ferrin Gallery through Sept.
 2.

-This year, with COVET, Art Berkshires has gone beyond the art to show behind the scenes of how contemporary
+This year, with COVET, Art Berkshires has gone beyond the art to show behind the scenes of how contemporary artists are referencing modern art through a variety of media and contexts.

 One person who has quickly learned about how such programs come together is Jacqui Proctor.
 While finishing a painting degree and arts management minor in the fine arts program at Bowling Green State University, she is spending the summer with Ferrin Gallery through the Berkshire Hills Internship Program (B-HIP), an intensive arts management internship program based at Massachusetts College of Liberal Arts.